 Biology Study Gropus take place weekly in person in Mary Gates Hall 248.
 Study group signups are full for Fall Quarter and will reopen week 1 of Winter Quarter.

-CLUE will run on an adjusted schedule in observance of Thanksgiving and Native American Heritage Day.
+CLUE will run on an adjusted schedule for the first week of class.
 Please see the updated schedule below:

 CLUE provides a space for all students to be included, challenged, and supported in their educational journey.
 We expect that tutors and students alike enter into this space with respect for one another and treat others with kindness.